Erica Dincalci

 BIO

 Erica Dincalci was born and raised in California.
 Her early education was at a Waldorf school, which fostered her artistic side early on in life.
 She went to New York University for her AA in general studies.
 And then transferred to California College of the Arts to be back home in California and focus on art.
 She got her BFA degree in an individualized major, focusing on textiles and photography.
-After her undergrad she struggled to find her place, working many odd jobs.
+After her undergrad she struggled to find her place, leading to many years struggling with drug addiction.
 During that time the intimate act of creating art helped refocus her life.
-She is currently a graduate student at School of the Art Institute of Chicago, in the Fiber and Material Studies department.
-Her focus is on weaving, embroidery, colors and exploring her life, identity and experience through art.
+She has gone on to pursue fine art and graduated with an MFA from the School of the Art Institute of Chicago, in the Fiber and Material Studies department.
+Her focus is on weaving colors and exploring her life and experiences through art.

 Artist Statement